alexcole74/Spotify-API-Application/README.md

 # Takeaways

-This project was really fun for me as I was able about publicly accessible API endpoints and got to experiment with endpoints, and authorization tokens, and see my own music data on my application.
+This project was really fun for me as I was able to learn about publicly accessible API endpoints and got to experiment with endpoints, and authorization tokens, and see my own music data on my application.
 I was able to practice my web skills with a small flask app using python and html templating.
 Hopefully in the future I can expand upon this to allow for creation of playlists, listening to demos of songs on the app, and adding songs to playlists on the app.